CondeNast/Responsive-Design-Best-Practices/README.md

 ```
 See how minimalistic you can get!

 Follow common markup practices!
-Create a container (or wrapper!) element, with header, main content and footer elements within.
+The most common practice is to create a container (or wrapper!) element, with header, main content and footer elements within.
+This is the most minimilistic we can go with house frame.

 IDs usually describe a unique “section”, and classes make up different parts of that section.
 Navigation is an example of a unique section.
 The different steps of the subscribe pages each have unique IDs but share common classes.